Czechoslovak Army

-The Czechoslovak Army (Czechoslovak: Československá armáda) was the name of the armed forces of Czechoslovakia.
+The Czechoslovak Army (Czechoslovak: Československá armáda) and later the Czechoslovak People's Army was the name of the armed forces of Czechoslovakia.
 It was established in 1918 following Czechoslovakia's declaration of independence from Austria-Hungary.

 History

 Czechoslovak infantrymen armed with vz.
 24 rifles in the 1930s.

-In the first week after the declaration of independence, the Army of the new Czechoslovak state consisted mainly of Czech and Slovak units of the Austro-Hungarian Army, and later incorporated members of the Czechoslovak Legion from Italy and France. that fought alongside the Entente during World War I. The Czechoslovak Army took part in the brief Polish-Czechoslovak War, in which Czechoslovakia annexed the Trans-Olza region from Poland.
+In the first week after the declaration of independence, the Army of the new First Czechoslovak Republic consisted mainly of Czech and Slovak units of the Austro-Hungarian Army.
+It later incorporated members of the Czechoslovak Legion that fought alongside the Entente on the Italian and Western Fronts of World War I. The Czechoslovak Army took part in the brief Polish-Czechoslovak War, in which Czechoslovakia annexed the Trans-Olza region from the Second Polish Republic.
 It also fought a border war with Hungary for control and borders of Slovakia.
 The Army was modeled after the Austro-Hungarian Army, with the influence of a French military mission.
 Its initial officers were both former Austro-Hungarian and Legion officers who decided to stay in the active service.
 The first chief of the Army Staff was French General Maurice Pellé.

 In the Interwar period, the force was fairly modern by contemporary standards, with the core of being formed by four fast divisions equipped in the late 1930s with LT vz.
 35 tanks, as well as working with an extensive system of border fortifications.
 Partly mobilized after the German-Austrian Anschluss, and fully mobilized at the time of the Munich Conference, the force did not take part in any organized defense of the country against the invading Germans, due to the international isolation of Czechoslovakia.